trackier/android_sdk/README.md

 Following below are the steps to retrieve the secretId and secretKey :-

-- Login your Trackier Panel
+- Login your Trackier Panel and select your application.
-- Select your application and click on Action button and login as
-- In the Dashboard, Click on the` SDK Integration` option on the left side of panel.
+- In the Dashboard, click on the `SDK Integration` option on the left side of panel.
-- Under on the SDK Integration, Click on the Advanced tab.
+- Under on the SDK Integration, click on the Advanced tab.
 - Under the Advanced tab, you will get the secretId and secretKey.

 Please check on the below screenshot